omar84/sin-validator/README.md

 ## Future work

-If our code base gets bigger and more complicated, we can:
+If our code base gets bigger and more complicated, we can consider:

 - Adding ESLint for code quality checks.
 - Integrating a backend, such as Express or Next.js, if database storage is required.